-We will furnish without charge to each person whose proxy is being solicited, upon request of any such person, a copy of the Annual Report on Form 10-K for the year ended December 31, 2006 as filed with the SEC, including the financial statements and schedules thereto, but not the exhibits.
+We will furnish without charge to each person whose proxy is being solicited, upon request of any such person, a copy of the 2006 Form 10-K as filed with the SEC, including the financial statements and schedules thereto, but not the exhibits.
 In addition, such report is available, free of charge, through the investor relations section of our internet website at http://investor.crowncastle.com/annual.cfm.
 A request for a copy of such report should be directed to Crown Castle International Corp., 510 Bering Drive, Suite 600, Houston, Texas 77057, Attention: Corporate Secretary.
-A copy of any exhibit to the Form 10-K will be forwarded following receipt of a written request with respect thereto addressed to the Corporate Secretary.
+A copy of any exhibit to the 2006 Form 10-K will be forwarded following receipt of a written request with respect thereto addressed to the Corporate Secretary.